-- Internship (3-4 weeks) shall be conducted during summer break after semester-II and will be assessed during semester-III - Non Credit Course - All Non Credit Courses (a qualifying exam) are awarded zero (0) credit. - Total and obtained marks are not added in the Grand Total.
+- Internship (3-4 weeks) shall be conducted during summer break after semester-II and will be assessed during semester-III - Compulsory Audit Courses (Non Credit ANC0301/ANC0302) - > All Compulsory Audit Courses (a qualifying exam) has no credit. - > Total and obtained marks are not added in the Grand Total.